-In addition, all information about the Chairman, Board members, Senior Executive Management and major shareholders holding 5% and above of the Company's share capital are disclosed on the Company's website and in the Annual Corporate Governance report.
+In addition, all information about the Chairman.
+Board members, Senior Executive Management and major shareholders holding 5% and above of the Company's share capital are disclosed on the Company's website and in the Annual Corporate Governance report.

-comment, affirmatively or negatively, on rumours.
+and compliance with a new regulatory requirement As a general principle, Vodafone Qatar does not comment, affirmatively or negatively, on rumours.
 If undisclosed material information has been publicly leaked and appears to be affecting trading activity in the Company's stock, or the QFMA or the QSE requests that the Company makes a definitive statement in response to a market rumour that is causing unusual activity in the stock, the authorised spokespersons will consider the matter and determine if a notice / press release should be issued disclosing the relevant material information or confirming there is no undisclosed material information.
 No such market rumours arose in the financial year ended on December 31st 2023.